Type choices :

 10.3.
 Drugs and alcohol

-It is prohibited, in accordance with the Quebec Cannabis Act (chapter C-5.3), the Canadian Cannabis Act (LC 2018, chapter 16) or the Criminal Code (chapter C-46), to sell, manufacture or prepare any product containing narcotics or cannabis.
-It is also prohibited to consume any narcotics or cannabis in the public areas of the Campsite.
+It is prohibited, in accordance with the Quebec Cannabis Regulation Act (chapter C-5.3), the Canadian Cannabis Act (LC 2018, chapter 16) or the Criminal Code (chapter C-46), to sell, manufacture or prepare any product containing narcotics or cannabis.
+It is also prohibited to consume any narcotic or cannabis in the public areas of the Campground.

-Regarding alcohol, no glass containers are permitted in public areas.
+Regarding alcohol, no glass containers are allowed in public areas.
 It is also prohibited to sell or manufacture alcohol.

-Any violation of this paragraph leads to the immediate expulsion of the offender and may be subject to a notice, a penalty or expulsion of the Customer if he is not the offender.
+Any violation of this paragraph will result in the immediate expulsion of the offender and may be subject to a notice, penalty or expulsion of the Client if he is not the offender.

 10.4.
 Fire

-Fireplace fires are permitted on the Domaine site three (3) feet from any flammable object, far from trailers, trees and fences.
-It is necessary to use the fireplace available on site and it is suggested to use a firewall.
+Fire pits are permitted on the Domaine site three (3) feet from any flammable object, away from trailers, trees and fences.
+It is necessary to use the fireplace available on the site and it is suggested to use a fire screen.

-It is mandatory to exercise caution.
-The Customer cannot leave a fire unattended.
+Caution is required.
+The Customer may not leave a fire unattended.
 The Customer must ensure that sparks do not affect other people's equipment.

 10.5.
 Pyrotechnic objects